IuliiaKonovalova/school_app/README.md

   ![Logout page](documentation/features/logout_page/logout_page.png)

-This page has a dark-blue container with a logout form which has a header and a button "Logout", which leads to the home page.
+This page has a dark-blue container with a logout form with a header and a button "Logout" leading to the home page.

   ![Logout page header](documentation/features/logout_page/logout_page_box.png)

-It has a title "Logout" and a subtitle "Are you sure you want to logout?"
+It has the title "Logout" and the subtitle "Are you sure you want to logout?"
 Underneath, there is a button "Sign Out".

   ![Logout page buttons](documentation/features/logout_page/logout_page_signout_button.png)